TS-PEFT: Unveiling Token-Level Redundancy in Parameter-Efficient Fine-Tuning: Related Work

-\textbf{Sparsity.} Sparsity-guided methods have been widely used to improve the efficiency and interpretability of large language models.
+\textbf{Sparsity.} The methods of sparsity guidance have been widely used to improve the efficiency and interpretability of large language models (LLMs).
 By reducing the number of active parameters and concentrating computation on core components, these approaches not only make models more efficient but also offer clearer insights into their decision-making processes.
-Mixture-of-experts (MoE) models, exemplified by Switch Transformers~\cite{fedus2022switch} and Mixtral 8x7B~\cite{jiang2024mixtral}, employ sparse activation to keep the computational cost roughly constant even with a very large number of parameters, and several recent works have combined MoE architectures with LoRA-style adapters to further enhance performance~\cite{chen2024llava,liu2024moe,zadouripushing} .
-Another typical use of sparsity is model pruning, where less influential parameters are removed while preserving important ones to maintain accuracy under lower computational budgets~\cite{ma2023llm,xubesa,xiasheared}. \cite{tan2024sparsity} further introduce sparsity-guided techniques as a tool for interpreting the behavior of LLMs.
-However, most existing studies focus on parameter-wise sparsity, i.e., deciding which weights or modules to activate or prune.
-In contrast, our work explores token-level sparsity in the context of PEFT: instead of sparsifying parameters, we selectively decide which token positions should receive PEFT updates, revealing and leveraging redundancy along the sequence dimension.
+Mixture-of-experts (MoE) models, such as Switch Transformers~\cite{fedus2022switch} and Mixtral 8x7B~\cite{jiang2024mixtral}, employ sparse activation to keep the computational cost roughly constant even with a very large number of parameters.
+Recently, several works have combined MoE architectures with LoRA-style adapters to further enhance performance~\cite{chen2024llava,liu2024moe,zadouripushing}.
+Another typical application of sparsity is model pruning, where less influential parameters are removed while preserving important ones to maintain accuracy under lower computational budgets~\cite{ma2023llm,xubesa,xiasheared}. \cite{tan2024sparsity} further introduces sparsity-guided techniques as a tool for interpreting the behavior of LLMs.

+We observe that these methods all utilize redundancy at different levels.
+MoE-based approaches typically target modular-level sparsity, whereas pruning focuses on parameter-level sparsity.
+In contrast, our work explores token-level sparsity within the context of PEFT, introducing a gating mechanism to selectively skip updates for tokens requiring no task-specific adaptation.
+Therefore, our approach is not constrained by these architectures, and theoretically it can be directly embedded as a detachable module into all LoRA variants, including LoRA-MoE, thereby further eliminating redundant computations.